trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 ### Private Themes

-You can access a private theme/repository using OAuth Tokens instead of using your account's credentials.
-The following steps are required to create an OAuth Token:
+Private repositories can be accessed using OAuth Tokens instead of personal credentials.
+To create an OAuth Token follow these steps:

 * Open your GitHub account settings
 * Select 'Developer Settings' from the left-hand menu